MatteoPiselli/locapic-frontend/README.md

-# 📸 FaceUp
+# 📍 Locapic

-**FaceUp** is a mobile application for taking photos and storing them in an image gallery.
-Images are stored and delivered via **Cloudinary**, a cloud-based image management service that ensures optimized media storage and fast delivery through CDN.
+**Locapic** is a mobile application that allows to geolocate a user by materializing his movements on an interactive map and offering the possibility of adding points of interest.

 ---